HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Implementation Details and Analysis

 We choose Stable Diffusion V2.1~\citep{Rombach22ldm} as the base generator for the base generative model.
 We set the image resolution to $512\times512$.
 We choose the Adam optimizer and set the learning rate as $1\mathrm{e}{-5}$.
 During the training process, the pre-trained CLIP image encoder and SD V2.1 models are frozen, only the Transformer block for aligning features is trainable.
 Since the SD model is loaded during the training process, we use 2 $\times$ NVIDIA A800 (80GB) GPUs for training, and the batch size is selected as $24$ for each GPU.
 We train about $1\mathrm{e}{5}$ steps to get the model to converge on each dataset.

 \textbf{Stage II. } This stage is the only stage that requires the class labels for given images to learn the hierarchical representation.
-Although class labels are required in Stage II, the model only needs a small number of labeled data for pre-training and can be fine-tuned on larger datasets without supervision.
+Although class labels are required in Stage II, the model only needs a small number of labeled data for pre-training and pseudo labels can be predicted by CLIP as shown in \cref{appendix: pseudo labeling}.
 Furthermore, we show exceptional out-of-distribution generation ability in~\cref{appendix: Out-of-distribution Few-shot Image Generation}.
-For the hyperbolic encoder mentioned in Sec 3.2, we use a single-head 5-layer Transformer block to reduce the dimensionality of the Euclidean latent vector $\boldsymbol{c}$, which is then mapped to hyperbolic space via an exponential map.
+For the hyperbolic encoder mentioned in Sec 3.2, we use a single-head 5-layer Transformer block to reduce the dimensionality of the Euclidean latent vector $\boldsymbol{c}$ from $1 \times 1024$ to $1 \times 512$, which is then mapped to hyperbolic space via an exponential map.
 A hyperbolic feed-forward layer~\cite{Ganea18} produces the final hierarchical representation $z_{\mathbb{D}}$:

-where$\operatorname{E}$ is the Transformer encoder and $f^{\otimes_c}$ is the Möbius translation of feed-forward layer $f$ as the map from Euclidean space to hyperbolic space, denoted as \textit{Möbius linear layer}.
+where $\operatorname{E}$ is the Transformer encoder and $f^{\otimes_c}$ is the Möbius translation of feed-forward layer $f$ as the map from Euclidean space to hyperbolic space, denoted as \textit{Möbius linear layer}.
 In order to perform multi-class classification on the Poincaré disk defined in Sec 3.1, one needs to generalize multinomial logistic regression (MLR) to the Poincaré disk defined in~\cite{Ganea18}.
 An extra linear layer needs to be trained for the classification, and the details on how to compute softmax probability in hyperbolic space are shown in \cref{appendix: Hyperbolic Neural Networks}.
 As mentioned in Sec 3.1, the distance between points grows exponentially with their radius in the Poincaré disk.
 In order to minimize Eq.
 (5) in the main paper, the latent codes of fine-grained images will be pushed to the edge of the ball to maximize the distances between different categories while the embedding of abstract images (images have common features from many categories) will be located near the center of the ball.
 Since hyperbolic space is continuous and differentiable, we are able to optimize Eq.
 (5) with stochastic gradient descent, which learns the hierarchy of the images.

 Then we train a Transformer decoder to project the hyperbolic latent code back to the CLIP image space with exact reconstruction.
 In practice, this is achieved by firstly applying a logarithmic map followed by a Transformer decoder $\operatorname{D}$: